MicrosoftDocs/Advertising-docs/BingAds/guides/sandbox.md

 When you sign up for an account, append _sbx to the username that you choose, for example contosoapi_sbx.
 In addition, do not specify a payment instrument.

-All Bing Ads customers may use the following multi-user developer token in sandbox: **BBD37VB98**
+All Bing Ads customers may use the following universal developer token in sandbox: **BBD37VB98**

 > [!NOTE]
 > Authentication with a Microsoft Account is not supported in sandbox.
 You can test your sandbox application with the *UserName* and *Password* legacy header elements, and then with the *AuthenticationToken* element verify authentication of a Microsoft account via OAuth in production.
 For more information, see [Authentication with OAuth](../guides/authentication-oauth.md).